 Are L. M. Montgomery’s heroines your kindred spirits?
-Here’s what every woman today–who’s old-fashioned at heart–can do to be more like them.
-Because if you love Anne and Emily and Rilla and Pat, you’re in good company here.
+Here’s how every woman today (who’s old-fashioned at heart) can be more like them.
+Because if you love Anne Shirley and Emily Starr and Rilla Blythe and Pat Gardiner, you’re in good company here.

 I recently met a fictional heroine whom I didn’t like, and respected even less.

 We all assume character development will happen over the course of a novel…however, I believe you have to be able to root for that character from the start.
 I couldn’t, so I shut the book and left her to her fate.